Navigating Your Leiomyosarcoma Treatment – Empower Yourself

 - Your cancer treatment is not totally in the hands of your oncologist.
 You have a say.
 You must self-advocate to put yourself in the best possible position to ensure the best possible outcome.

 - Make sure you are coming into the treatment decision phase with as much information about all possible options and the pros and cons of each.
-By during your homework, the oncologist will know that you are a well-informed patient who expects a thorough discussion of all the possible and likely most effective treatment(s) to maximize the potential for your best possible outcome.
+By doing your homework, the oncologist will know that you are a well-informed patient who expects a thorough discussion of all the possible and likely most effective treatment(s) to maximize the potential for your best possible outcome.

 - Make sure that if you have any other medical issues, that you discuss them with the oncologist so they can be taken into consideration during the development of your treatment plan.
 You want to minimize “making matters worse” with your other medical issues and minimize potential problems with your cancer treatment– decreasing the effectiveness of the treatment or causing additional or worsened sided effects.
 This includes providing a list of all of the medications and supplements that you are currently taking to make sure that they will not adversely interact with the proposed treatment.
 Again, you want to maximize the potential for the best outcome.